barsoom/devbook/tracks/README.md

 ## Definitions

-* A "small" task is any task judged by the hat to be faster to just do, than to take the overhead of prioritizing it during planning.
+* A **small task** is any task judged by the hat to be faster to just do, than to take the overhead of prioritizing it during planning.
 (Typically less than half a day of work or so.)
-* A "big" task is any task judged to be worth that overhead.
+* A **big task** is any task judged to be worth that overhead.
 (Typically more than half a day of work or so.)
-* An "urgent" task is any unplanned-for task that must be done quite soon.
+* An **urgent task** is any unplanned-for task that must be done quite soon.
 To e.g. fix an incorrect state, a major broken window or because a customer is waiting for an answer.

 ## Making requests